Bathtub Girls murder: Arrest and trial

 The Crown sought to collect the insurance money paid out to the girls, since they received money for having committed a crime.
 Only $48,487.04 remained in 2006.
-Whatever was recovered would be paid out to their brother.
+Whatever was recovered was paid out to their brother.

 A young man, Beth's boyfriend, was convicted for conspiring to murder her mother and covering up the crime, based upon chat logs between him and the sisters.
 He also provided about five Tylenol-3 pills for the murder.
 Found guilty in December 2006, he was originally sentenced to 18 months, but ultimately received eight months in prison followed by four months under supervision.

 Aftermath

 By receiving youth sentences, the goal is for children to be rehabilitated and have a chance at a normal life.
 The older sister, Sandra, was released to a halfway house in 2009, while the younger sister, Beth, was released a year later.

 By 2020, it was reported that Sandra graduated from university and became a scientist, while Beth was married, became a mother, and graduated from law school.
 To pass the bar in Ontario, individuals are required to "be of good character".
 They are also required to report all criminal proceedings to the Law Society of Ontario, which could result in a hearing to determine if they meet ethical and professional standards.
-Liam O’Connor, a criminal defense lawyer, said in 2018 that he "might give a youthful killer a second chance" to become a lawyer, but not an adult murderer.
+Liam O’Connor, a criminal defence lawyer, said in 2018 that he "might give a youthful killer a second chance" to become a lawyer, but not an adult murderer.

 Popular culture

 In 2008, journalist Bob Mitchell wrote the book The Class Project: How to Kill a Mother – The True Story of Canada's Infamous Bathtub Girls.

-Linda Andersen's murder case was broadcast on the Australian television series Deadly Women in 2010.
+Linda Andersen's murder case was broadcast on the American television series Deadly Women in 2010.
 A documentary of the murder was shown on the Dark Waters of Crime series on Viva Channel.

 In 2014, the crime drama film Perfect Sisters, was based on the murder of Linda Andersen.
-In 2015, it was released in the UK under the name, "Deadly Sisters".
+In 2015, it was released in the UK under the name Deadly Sisters.